nilesh1402/RPCDefinitionToolkit/Reports/PerVistA/999/rpcsByOptions.md

 1 | __OR CPRS GUI CHART__ | 1,051 | 1,051

 98 Excluded (removed or no SO User) Options with 2,165 RPCs, 1,848 of which don't appear in active options.
-Note that if any, only a small minority of these options are formally deleted ...
+Note that only a small minority of these options are formally deleted ...

 \# | Option | RPC \# | E+E RPC \# | (No SO) User \# | Is Deleted
 --- | --- | --- | --- | --- | ---